FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

 windows are not eligible, but repairs or replacement glazing may be considered on a case

-by case basis if they are end of life.---
+by case basis if they are end of life.
+---
 **25.**

 **Question submitted by Councillor S. Kiely**